Taxation of international executives

 Provincial and Territorial income taxes

-The provinces and territories (except Québec) use the taxable income calculated for federal tax purposes, but apply their own tax rates and tax brackets to that income figure.
+The provinces and territories (except Québec) use the same taxable income calculated for federal tax purposes, but apply their own tax rates and tax brackets to that income figure.
 The provinces and territories also set their own non-refundable tax credits and maintain any low-rate tax reductions and other provincial/territorial credits currently in place.
-The Canada Revenue Agency ("CRA") administers both federal and provincial/territorial taxes (except for Québec's tax system); thus, most taxpayers calculate their federal and provincial/territorial taxes on one return.
+The CRA administers both federal and provincial/territorial taxes

 Provincial surtax threshold